kevinlondon/kevinlondon.github.io/_posts/2023-07-05-interview-tips-and-tricks.md

 As an interviewer, it's on me to create a comfortable and collaborative environment that helps you to perform your best.
-It can be difficult / stressful to interview!
+It can be difficult and stressful to interview!
-I want to leave candidates with a positive feeling about the company even if it doesn't work out.
+I want to leave candidates with a positive feeling about the company I represent, even if it doesn't work out.

 ## Sample Agenda

-My goal is to capture as much info as possible to help the company make an informed hiring decision.

 When I lead interviews (mock or no), I like to start by offering an agenda for the interview.
 Here's what I like to cover: